BCCHR-trainee-omics-group/StudyGroup/workshops/2021-16-02_intro_to_github/TOG_git_tutorial.md

 git commit -m "choose commit message"
 ```

+#### RStudio Version

+You can commit by clicking RStudio \> Git \> Commit.
+Enter a commit
-I put “Add README.md and the RStudio project file to repository” for
+message to describe your change.
+I put “Add README.md and the RStudio
-mine.
-All your staged files will be included in this commit.
+project file to repository” for mine.
+All your staged files will be
+included in this commit.
+Click “Commit” and “Close”.

 Go to your repository page on [GitHub](https://github.com/).
 Notice that
 the new files are not yet on GitHub.
 Surprised?